LeonisX/space-trader/README.md

 * Bug - when 5 gadget slots - can't install 5 extra hidden bays.
 When decrease to 4 - can.
 * After disabling can fully destroy without encounter ending
 * Morgan's Laser - sell price 0 cr.
-* Ability to ignore encounter by press "x"
 * Strange - when start new game - see few visited systems
 * Very strange - after arrival see, that I visited other systems.
 Or arrive in other system
 * Bug?
 Don't hide wormhole route after arrive